dynamiteTNT/dynamiteTNT/README.md

-## Hi there, my name is Thanh and my initial is TNT (now that's just dynamite 🧨🙃).
+## Hi there, my name is Thanh.
 I have a BA in Accounting/Finance concentration and MBSA in Business Analytics.
-I'm currently looking for a job in Data Analyst / Data Scientist.
+I'm currently looking for a job in data analyst / data scientist.

 ### - 📚 I’m currently learning:
 * 🌕🌑🌑 DataCamp - Data Scientist with Python